• Skip to main content

 Behavior Problems in Mill Dogs

-Lack of socialization with other animals and people along with fearful behavoir are typical of dogs from a puppy mill.
+Lack of socialization with other animals and people along with fearful behavior is typical of dogs from a puppy mill.
 Operators typically remove puppies born in mills from their mothers and littermates at a very young six weeks old.

-The puppies first months are the major ones for establishing socialization skills critical of not being an aggressive pet towards other animals and humans.
-Having that time with their littermates and mother aids with preventing developmental problems as they grow.
-[2]
+The puppy’s first months are the major ones for establishing socialization skills critical to not being an aggressive pet toward other animals and humans.
+Having that time with their littermates and mother aids in preventing developmental problems as they grow.

 • Anxiety